scottish-government-design-system/designsystem.gov.scot/patterns/search-results/index.md

 [Site search](https://designsystem.gov.scot/components/site-search/)

-## Why we use this component
+## Why we use this pattern

-The design of the component helps the user to browse their search results, or to refine their search term if the search results don't meet their needs.
+The design of the pattern helps the user to browse their search results, or to refine their search term if the search results don't meet their needs.

 ## Website analytics

-There are no reported performance issues with this component from mygov or gov.scot.
+There are no reported performance issues with this pattern from mygov or gov.scot.

 ## Accessibility features